klahnakoski/pyLibrary/pyLibrary/thread/README.md

 dangerous because:

 1. calling styles between methods and co-routines can be easily confused
-2. actors can use methods, co-routines can not
+2. actors can use blocking methods, co-routines can not
 3. there is no way to manage resource priority with co-routines.
 4. stack traces are lost with co-routines